awwerbro/awwerbro.github.io/_pages/about.md

 I am currently a postdoctoral researcher in the Department of Solid State Sciences at Ghent university (from October '25).
 I'm advised by prof. [Christophe Detavernier](https://biblio.ugent.be/person/801001185275) and prof. [Jolien Dendooven](https://scholar.google.com/citations?user=fSHopVMAAAAJ).

+I built multiple **in situ and operando platforms** (hardware and software) to collect large datasets on thin film growth, surface evolution, and interface modification.
+I believe automated data collection and computer-driven analysis have tremendous opportunity and are vastly underused by materials scientists.
+Real-world data, combined with **modeling** and **AI/ML** exploration and characterization strategies will allow us to see complex materials problems in a new light. :bulb:

+I'm open to collaborations with academia or industry.
+Contact me via the links below.

 Previously I worked at Stanford University in the group of prof. [Stacey Bent](https://bentgroup.stanford.edu/) (September '21 - August '23) and at [MUMSEI](https://msei.missouri.edu/) (University of Missouri) where I was working with prof. [Matthias Young](https://younggroup.missouri.edu/) and prof. [Matthew Maschmann](https://engineering.missouri.edu/faculty/matt-maschmann/) (September '23 - August '25).
 I finished my PhD in the [Cocoon research group](https://www.ugent.be/we/solidstatesciences/cocoon/en) (Belgium) with prof. [Christophe Detavernier](https://biblio.ugent.be/person/801001185275) and prof. [Jolien Dendooven](https://scholar.google.com/citations?user=fSHopVMAAAAJ).

-I believe automated data collection and computer-driven analysis have tremendous opportunity and are vastly underused by materials scientists.
-I designed, built and used **in situ and operando platforms** to collect large datasets on thin film formation, surface evolution, and interface modification for various applications.
-Real-world data, combined with **modeling** and **AI/ML** strategies will allow us to see complex materials problems in a new light. :bulb:

 And yep, I'm a white guy and I confirm all prevailing stereotypes about academics.
 However, I think that we ('the world') miss out on talent and perspective if only people who look like me are seen in science.
 Ideas get stronger when they get challenged, and we'll need everyone on board if we are to face the future confidently.